MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/adaptive-card-previewer.md

 <details>
 <summary>Will Visual Studio be integrated into Adaptive Card Previewer?</summary>

-No, Adaptive Card Previewer is available in Visual Studio Code.
+No, Adaptive Card Previewer is available in Visual Studio Code only.
 <br>
 &nbsp;
 </details>